 I’m not even sure where to begin in telling you how excited I am about the whole thing – where do I begin?!
 I have been an avid Country Living reader since we bought our own house and I always enjoy the beautiful ideas and inspiration that they share, as well as the pieces on small rural businesses.
 To think that our wedding will now be part of that tradition is so amazing!

 Today’s photos are some of my favourite from our wedding and I’m really excited to be sharing them with you all.
 After the church ceremony and ice cream outside, Nick and I left across the field on a simple pony and carriage, which took us down the country lanes for a short while just the two of us.
-My mom is solely responsible for organising this – as a teacher in the village primary school she knows a lot of local people, and John Ward who took us out in his pony and carriage is one of them.
-I’ve had a love […]Read more

 It is terrible to toot your own trumpet, but this is one of the ideas that we had for our wedding that I was so pleased with.
 Nick and I love our food and love supporting local producers, so we always knew this was going to be woven throughout our wedding.
 There were moments we worried we might be overfeeding people!
 We have a wonderful local farm to where we live in Cheshire that makes its own ice cream – we practically live off the stuff.
 Somehow we wanted to incorporate this into our wedding day, and the only place […]Read more

 When you’re heavily involved in planning, organising, and making your own wedding there are so many details to consider.
 I found it was quite easy to get wrapped up in whether or not I should wind ivy inside the tealight lanterns on the dinner tables (ran out of time/forgot in the end!) and other details, without putting as much thought into our ceremony.